Updated on October 30th, 2023

-There are many international operators who take people up the mountain but we decided to book through a local agent, Mohji.
-They provided us with a list of 5 local operators.
-Our choice was Monkey Adventures as they had excellent reviews, & answered all our questions on the quality of the equipment.
+There are many international operators who take people up the mountain but we decided to book through a local agent.
+Monkey Adventures had excellent reviews, & answered all our questions on the quality of the equipment.
 We believed that the money would be staying in Tanzania, a priority for us.

 The biggest challenge of tackling Mount Kilimanjaro is the altitude.
 It is an unknown quantity for all of us.
 The time & distance that you hike each day is less relevant.
 Most important in how you cope is the heights you climb to & camp each day.
 In general terms, the longer you spend getting to your goal, the more opportunity you have to acclimatise.
 A 5-day hike, therefore, has a lower chance of success than a 10-day one.
 I chose to take 8 days to maximise my summit possibilities.